 2. Blanch the Vegetables before Stir-Frying

 I blanch the mixed vegetables before stir-frying to stop enzyme actions that can cause loss of color, flavor, and vitamins.
 The blanching process is pretty simple and only takes about 2 minutes of cooking time.

 - Prepare a large bowl of ice water.

 - In a large pot, add a pinch of salt and enough water to cover the vegetables.
 Bring to a boil over high heat.

 - Add the carrots and cook for 30 seconds.
-Add the broccoli and red bell pepper, cook for until the broccoli is crisp tender, about 1- 1 ½ minutes.
+Add the broccoli and red bell pepper, and cook until the broccoli is crisp and tender about 1- 1 ½ minutes.